EXCLUSIVE! Eve McDowell opens up about her stalking nightmare ahead of documentary release

 “So I think it comes down to your boundaries and consent, a lot of a lot of it and there’s definitely ways that schools could approach it without it being such a scary topic.”

-“Yeah, that’d be really interesting because like, using film and media to look at things through this lens is more approachable for young people as well, instead of dealing with actual cases, it’s like looking at the behaviors.”
+“Yeah, that’d be really interesting because, like, using film and media to look at things through this lens is more approachable for young people as well, instead of dealing with actual cases, it’s like looking at the behaviours.”

 “So it can be harder to identify those patterns and piece together that puzzle and I think that’s maybe why there was no legislation around it or awareness around it, because you can’t really put it in a box, you know, like other things, so it’s more nuanced than that, but that would be really interesting.”